gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ExposureClassName is the optional name of an exposure class to apply a control plane endpoint exposure strategy.</p>
+<p>ExposureClassName is the optional name of an exposure class to apply a control plane endpoint exposure strategy.
+This field is immutable.</p>
 </td>
 </tr>
 </table>